edgelesssys/constellation/joinservice/README.md

 Implementation for Constellation's node flow to join an existing cluster.

 The join service runs on each control-plane node of the Kubernetes cluster.
-New nodes (at cluster start, or later through autoscaling) send an IssueJoinTicket request to the service over [aTLS](../coordinator/atls/).
+New nodes (at cluster start, or later through autoscaling) send an IssueJoinTicket request to the service over [aTLS](../bootstrapper/atls/).
 The join service verifies the new nodes certificate and attestation statement.
 If attestation is successful, the new node is supplied with a disk encryption key for its state disk, and a Kubernetes bootstrap token, so it may join the cluster.

-The join service uses klog v2 for logging.
-Use the `-v` flag to set the log verbosity level.
-Use different verbosity levels during development depending on the information:

-* 2 for information that should always be logged.
-Examples: server starting, new gRPC request.

-* 4 for general logging.
-If you are unsure what log level to use, use 4.

-* 6 for low level information logging.
-Example: values of new expected measurements

-* Potentially sensitive information, such as return values of functions should never be logged.

 ## Packages